mel-project/docs.melproject.org/fancyname-guide/architectural-overview.md

 Here we see that moving assets from Mel to Ethereum requires four steps:

-1. Sending a transaction to the FancyName covenant which essentially locks the transferred Mel coin.
+1. Sending a transaction to the Szaldi covenant which essentially locks the transferred Mel coin.
 2. Requesting the appropriate information from a Mel node in order to get proof of the locking transaction.
 3. Submitting proof of the locking transaction to the Ethereum smart contracts to be processed.
 4. After verification by the Ethereum smart contracts, your frozen coin will be minted as Ethereum tokens.